Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech has two wins against the spread in seven games this season.
+- Virginia Tech has covered the spread on two occasions this season.

-- The Hokies have been underdogs by 4.5 points or more two times this year and covered the spread once.

-- Virginia Tech's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Virginia Tech's games this season have eclipsed the over/under two times in seven opportunities (28.6%).

-- When Virginia Tech scores more than 28.9 points, it is 1-2 against the spread and 1-2 overall.
+- Virginia Tech is 1-2 against the spread and 1-2 overall when the team notches more than 28.9 points.

-- This season the Hokies have seven turnovers, two fewer than the Yellow Jackets have takeaways (9).
+- This year the Hokies have seven turnovers, two fewer than the Yellow Jackets have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.